puneet-chandna/cloudsim-ho-research-V2/README.md

 ## Contributing

 We welcome contributions!
-Please see our [contributing guidelines](./CONTRIBUTING.md) for more information.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+## Code of Conduct

+This project has a [Code of Conduct](CODE_OF_CONDUCT.md) that all contributors are expected to adhere to.

 ## License